ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 | `cleanup_noise` | FLOAT `0.0 → 1.0` | `0.0` | Noise ratio applied during the cleanup stage.
 Leave at `0` to only denoise existing detail. |
 | `cleanup_denoise` | FLOAT `0.0 → 1.0` | `0.4` | Denoise strength for the cleanup pass.
 Ignored when `cleanup_stage` is disabled. |

+#### Dilated sampling

+Dilated sampling adds a coarse refinement lap immediately after the main sampler completes each stage.
+The node:

+1. Downscales the freshly denoised latent by `dilated_downscale` using an area kernel, which acts like a low-pass filter.
+2. Runs a short sampler pass in that reduced space with a seed offset so it explores slightly different noise.
+3. Upscales the new latent back to stage resolution and mixes it into the main result with weight `dilated_blend`.

+Because high resolutions exaggerate fine-grained hallucinations (e.g., extra pores or glittering fabric), that low-pass/upsample cycle gently suppresses high-frequency artifacts while keeping large shapes intact.
+Higher downscale factors and blend weights increase the smoothing but also lengthen runtime and can wash out intentional texture, so start with the defaults (`downscale = 2.0`, `blend = 0.25`) and adjust toward `0.15–0.35` when you only need a light cleanup.

 **Outputs**

 - `latent` (`LATENT`): The refined latent after the final stage.